OpenLiveWriter/OpenLiveWriter/README.md

 ### History
-The product that became Live Writer was originally created by a small, super-talented team of engineers including Jeremy Allaire, JJ Allaire, Joe Cheng, Charles Teague, and Spike Washburn.
+The product that became Live Writer was originally created by a small, super-talented team of engineers including JJ Allaire, Joe Cheng, Charles Teague, and Spike Washburn.
 The team was acquired by Microsoft in 2006 and organized with the Spaces team.
 Becky Pezely joined the team and over time, the team grew and shipped many popular releases of Windows Live Writer.